-When you originally signed up for Medicare, you received information about how to get Medicare Part A and Medicare Part B. Remember:
+When you first signed up for Medicare, you received information about what services are covered under Medicare Part A and Medicare Part B. Remember:

-- Medicare Part A generally covers services furnished by institutional providers such as hospitals, skilled nursing facilities, or home health agencies. - Medicare Part B is for most other medical services (such as physician's services and other outpatient services) and certain items (such as durable medical equipment and supplies).
+- Medicare Part A generally helps cover services furnished by institutional providers such as hospitals (for inpatient services), skilled nursing facilities, or home health agencies. - Medicare Part B is for most other medical services (such as physician's services and other outpatient services) and certain items (such as durable medical equipment and supplies).